Bachelor of Fine Arts (B.F.A.) Major in Studio Art (Teacher Certification in Art, Early Childhood through Grade Twelve)

 3

-After completing 2D and 3D Studio Art classes, students will choose an area of Studio Art as a track and complete the fifth level class in that specific area.
-Courses must be taken in order.
+After completing 2D and 3D Studio Art classes, students will choose an area of Studio Art as a track and complete a total of 4 upper level courses in that specific area.
 See Course Options in the Major section below.

 4